 - Any other pertinent information that supports how the student’s acute health condition(s) interfered with the ability to meet academic commitments.

 Copies of medical bills are not sufficient documentation to support an exception to the drop deadline.

 Examples of acceptable documentation for other situations include:

 - Letter of support from a family member.

 Documentation must provide a date (or dates) that can confirm the time-frame for which the appeal has been submitted.

-Students who are approved to have a class or classes dropped because of documented extenuating circumstances after the last day to drop, will receive a “W” in all their dropped courses and will be considered for a prorated/partial refund for tuition and room and board (upon proper checkout), but not for nonrefundable fees or charges.
+Students who are approved to have a class or classes dropped because of documented extenuating circumstances after the last day to drop, will receive a “W” in the dropped courses and may appeal for a prorated/partial refund for tuition and room and board (upon proper checkout), but not for nonrefundable fees or charges.

 Requests for exceptions to the drop deadline will be considered by a committee appointed by the Provost, including the Dean of Students and Registrar (or their appointed designees).
 Final appeals may also be considered by the Provost or President of the University.